Latest KSST News

 The annual contract to perform crack sealing operations in Grayson County is in progress.
 Daytime lane closures will be present during crack sealing operations and drivers should expect delays.
 The following roadways in Grayson County will be crack sealed this year; Business US 377D in Tioga, Business US 377C in Collinsville, SH 289 from the Collin County line to US 82, FM 996 from FM 120 to FM 1417, SH 91 from US 75 to FM 1310, the US 82 frontage road in Sherman, FM 120 from FM 1753 to the Oklahoma State line, FM 1897 from US 69 to the end of State maintenance, FM 898 from SH 11 to the Fannin County line, FM 121 from FM 3356 to SH 289, FM 120 in Pottsboro from Chrissa Drive to Vine Street, and the US 75 frontage roads from FM 902 to the Collin County line.

 US 75, Grayson County: from FM 1417 to SH 91 (Texoma Parkway).
 Watch for shoulder closures and lane shifts on northbound and southbound US 75 between Center Street and FM 1417 as crews work on building new main lanes and the new South Travis Street Bridge.
 Watch for lane closures on the frontage roads between FM 1417 and SH 91 as crews work on building detours and installing drainage structures.
 The northbound exit ramp for Houston and Lamar Streets (SH 56) is currently closed, and exiting traffic is requested to use the Park Avenue exit ramp.
-Beginning Nov.
-30, the northbound exit ramp for Pecan Street and Washington Street will be closed, and exiting traffic is requested to use the next exit ramp for North Travis Street.
+The northbound exit ramp for Pecan Street and Washington Street is currently closed, and exiting traffic is requested to use the next exit ramp for North Travis Street.
 The southbound exit ramp for Park Avenue is currently closed and exiting traffic is requested to use the Houston/Lamar Street (SH 56) exit.
 The southbound Washington Street exit ramp is currently closed, and exiting traffic is requested to use the North Travis Street exit.
 The northbound frontage road from South Travis Street to near Park Avenue is closed for crews to work on building the remaining portion of the retaining wall along US 75 at the South Travis Street intersection.
 Traffic is requested to use the US 75 mainlanes during this closure.
 A reduced speed limit of 60 mph on the US 75 mainlanes has been set for this construction project.

 The US 75 pedestrian bridge near Pecan Street in Sherman is closed to pedestrian traffic.
 The east side over the frontage road has been removed.
 The remaining pedestrian bridge will be removed at a later time.
 Pedestrians wishing to cross US 75 are advised to cross at the Houston Street signalized intersection.